 - 1) Staff Report;

 - 2) Entertain Questions of Staff from Planning Commission;

 - 3) Open the Public Hearing;

 - 4) Take Testimony from Applicant;

-- 5) Take Public Testimony;
+- 5) Take Public Testimony:

 - 6) Opportunity for Applicant Rebuttal

 - 7) Close the Public Hearing;

 - 8) Planning Commission discussion and questions to Staff; and

-- 9) Recommend approval to the City Council: Conditional Use Permit No. 07-17 and Development Agreements 05-17; for the development of an indoor marijuana cultivation facility for a total area of 63,446 square feet on 3.69 gross acres located on the south east corner of Little Morongo Road and Palomar Lane in the Light Industrial (I-L) Zone.
+- 9) Consider a motion that the Planning Commission recommends approval of Conditional Use Permit No. 07-17 and Development Agreements 05-17; for the development of an indoor marijuana cultivation facility for a total area of 63,446 square feet on 3.69 gross acres located on the south east corner of Little Morongo Road and Palomar Lane in the Light Industrial (I-L) Zone.